dzavalishin/mqtt_udp/dox/source/index.rst

         print("From broker REPEAT BLOCKED "+topic+" "+value)

-It checks if value is chaneged.
-Changed values are permitted to pass through.
+It checks if value is changed.
+Such values are permitted to pass through.
 Unchanged ones will pass only if time (10 seconds in this example) is passed since previous item come through.